Program Services 2

 The successful candidate will be required to undergo a security screening.

-This competition will be used to fill current and future vacancies within the OIPC.
-Candidates with lesser qualifications and experience may be considered at a lower classification level and salary.
+This competition will be used to fill current and future administrative support vacancies within the OIPC.
+Equivalencies will be considered.

 We thank all applicants for their interest.
 All applications will be reviewed to determine which candidates’ education and experience best meets the needs of the position.
 Only individuals selected for interviews will be contacted.